microsoft/fluentui/packages/codemods/README.md

 ## How it works

-If you have a typescript application or library that relies on fluentui then you can run `npx @fluentui/codemods` which will immediately begin an upgrade of your codebase so that you don't have to!
-It works by finding all the tsconfig files and then using those to find the relevant files to upgrade before running the updates on each of them!
+If you have a typescript application or library that relies on a non-current version of Fluent UI then you can run `npx @fluentui/codemods` to immediately begin an upgrade of your codebase, saving you the trouble of doing so manually!
+This works by finding all the tsconfig files and then using those to find the relevant files to upgrade before running the updates on each of them!

 ## Executing a codemod (Prototype)

-If your application relies on any package in fluentui simply run
+If your application relies on any Fluent UI package simply run

 ```
 npx @fluentui/codemods
 ```

-and the upgrade will begin if there are any relevant codemods!
+and the upgrade will begin if there are any relevant codemods to apply to your codebase!

 ## Next Steps